Korean Chicken Wings

 One thing I’ll note about the gochujang is that the sweetness varies wildly from brand to brand, so if you prefer it one way or another, take a look at the label before buying one.
 I also prefer the more natural brands…some have things like corn syrup and preservatives in them.

-That gives the sauce plenty of time to thicken a little bit, and for the garlic and ginger to cook.
+This gives the sauce plenty of time to thicken a little bit, and for the garlic and ginger to cook.

-While the wings are hot out of the oven (I use this Baked Chicken Wings recipe), toss them into the bowl with the sauce:
+While the wings are hot out of the oven (I use this Baked Chicken Wings recipe), toss them into the bowl with the spicy sauce:

 Stir to coat, until every bit of surface area is covered: